FIFA World Cup 2026 - OFC Qualifier Semi Finals: New Zealand v FijiGetty Images Sport

 The All Whites last played in the 2010 World Cup, where they surprised everyone by drawing all three of their games, including a match against then defending champions Italy.
 However, they failed to progress to the knockout rounds.
 Before that, New Zealand had featured in the World Cup only once, back in 1982.

 They are yet to win a game at the showpiece event and will be determined to secure their first victory next year.
-Although they are not among the strongest sides or favorites to win the tournament, they do have quality players who could help them reach the latter stages.
+Although they are not among the strongest sides or favourites to win the tournament, they do have quality players who could help them reach the latter stages.

 • New Zealand v United StatesGetty Images Sport